zegetech/zegetech.github.io/_posts/2019-01-03-international-payment-gateways.md

 author: Ngari Ndung'u, Tom Nyongesa, Melvin Atieno
 title: International Payment Gateways
 blog-image: internationalPGs/online_payment.jpg
-intro: Last year we went out and tested the popular Kenyan payment gateways.
+intro: Last year we went out and tested the popular [Kenyan payment gateways](/blog/2018/12/07/developer-journey-on-payment-gateways-in-Kenya.html).
 We looked into the methods of payment they allowed, and the integration options they offered.
 We paid special attention to the APIs, their documentation and general usability.
 To kick off this year, we went global!
 Yes, we looked into popular international payment gateways, Visa and Mastercard integration.
-With developers in mind, we set out to see what these platforms have to offer.
-Here’s what we found.
+With developers in mind, we set out to see what these platforms have to offer and how they offered it.
+Here’s why and what we found.
 ---
 ![online payment](/assets/images/blog/{{page.blog-image}}){:class="img-resposive center"}

 {{page.intro}}

+ If a great, ideal, API existed, what would it look like?
+What would it have to offer in terms of security, usability, and standards?
+This was the motivation behind the research on the [kenyan payment gateways](/blog/2018/12/07/developer-journey-on-payment-gateways-in-Kenya.html).
+Since we are in the globalization era, It would be wrong to not look into what the rest of the world had to offer.
+So we did.
+We looked into the different international payment gateways, their standards, and how do they compare to each other?
+We will let you decide how the Kenyan payment gateways compare.

 # PAYMENT GATEWAYS.